 Underneath is an example and an output from the docker commit command.

-docker commit output.
+docker commit output.14. docker group

 This is a group management command that permits you to create tough applications by the use of connecting services and products and packing containers.